zulip/zulip/docs/development/setup-recommended.md

 GUEST_MEMORY_MB 8192
 ```

-would result in an allocation of 4 cpus and 8 GiB of memory to the
+would result in an allocation of 4 CPUs and 8 GiB of memory to the
 guest VM.

 After changing the configuration, run `vagrant reload` to reboot the